Phishing Club is designed to work with most Linux distributions and provides installation and update functionality for systems using systemd.

 /tmp/phishingclub --install

-The interactive installer will prompt you to configure the following options:
+The installer will prompt you to configure the following options:

 Configuration | Description | Default Value |